datacarpentry/image-processing/episodes/03-skimage-images.md

 - "Images are read from disk with the `skimage.io.imread()` function."
 - "We create a window that automatically scales the displayed image with matplotlib and calling `show()` on the global figure object."
-- "Color images can be transformed to grayscale using `skimage.color.rgb2gray()` or be read as grayscale directly by passing the argument `as_gray=True` to `skimage.io.imread()`."
+- "colour images can be transformed to grayscale using `skimage.color.rgb2gray()` or be read as grayscale directly by passing the argument `as_gray=True` to `skimage.io.imread()`."
 - "We can resize images with the `skimage.transform.resize()` function."
 - "NumPy array commands, like `image[image < 128] = 0`, and be used to manipulate